 Where the design community meets.

-Hong Kong Creative Director at Kazoo Joined about 2 years ago
+Hong Kong Creative Director at Kazoo Joined over 2 years ago

 As Nelson has said, it really depends on what you're currently using.

 For my team, we were using Sketch and Marvel to handle our design system and developer-handoff.
 One of the issues we faced was as we were expanding our typography system to other languages, our Sketch library was getting massive because of the way it handles font and colour (Sketch's style system for fonts is very rigid and 1 style = 1 font + colour + alignment, so adding a colour, or horizontal/vertical alignment to our headers makes our styles exponentially larger).

 Figma has a more robust system where font styles only retain the point-size, tracking, and leading.
 Alignment and colour can be manually overridden, and the lack of 3rd party plugins makes it more accessible to our marketing, development, and C-team to export assets, as they do not require the app and can access the system via their web browser.
 However, Figma does not have Anima, so I'm limited to what I can do with respect to truly responsive components.